Arkai-t/Prospect/README.md

 > [!WARNING]
 > There is still an anti-AFK system, so if the host is not in spectator mode, it will kick everyone out of the server.
 To fix that, wait for a player to connect to the server, then use `suicide` command on the host and everything will be fine until the end of the game
+>
+>
+> Sniper scopes are bugged in multiplayer : if a player scope, he become invisible for everyone

 For now, you can only have access to random suits, weapons and ability.
 If you re-connect to the host, you will have another loadout.